adzai/chatbot/docs/intro.md

 it is the most widely spread natural domain throughout the Prague parks.
-Therefore, it was assumed that there’s a higher chance of users seeing and getting interested in various bird species than other less abundant natural domains.The bird identification feature of the chatbot is based on the machine learning tool – decision tree.
+Therefore, it was assumed that there’s a higher chance of users seeing and getting interested in various bird species than other less abundant natural domains.

+The bird identification feature of the chatbot is based on the machine learning tool – decision tree.
 The implemented decision tree was integrated with the chatbot and allows the user to identify 10 different domain objects (bird species).
 The process of bird identification is initiated by typing the keyword – ‘bird’.
-Afterward, the chatbot carries out a textual dialogue with the user by asking questions in order to determine the correct answer to the domain problem
+Afterward, the chatbot carries out a textual dialogue with the user by asking questions in order to determine the correct answer to the domain problem.

 For a better user experience, the chatbot provides a helper function which describes the functionalities of bird identification mode.
 Moreover,